idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 - 20181112 Added Flantie in Project management & Invoicing, FSearch and AngrySearch in Desktop search, TimeCamp in Time/Project tracking, PyGlossary in Dictionary lookup.
 - 20181213 Fixed dead link for LibreOffice Writer/MS Word track changes compatibility.
 Added Able2Extract Professional for PDF conversion and OCR.
 - 20191020 Minor update.
 CafeTran Espresso demo mode does not support unlimited TMX editing anymore.
 Added Olifant to "Translation Memory (TMX) Editing/Maintainance" tools.
 Google Translation toolkit will be soon decommissioned, so it has been removed from the list of online CAT tools.
 - 20191105 SRXEditor is now open source and available as a standalone cross-platform program.
 Memsource editors renamed to Memsource Editor for Desktop and Memsource Editor for Web.
-Added a System security|Antivirus section.
+Added an Antivirus section.
 Added ODA File Converter for .dwg and .dxf files.
 Added a few more Diff tools (Diffuse, KDiff3).
 Windows 10 can run Linux distribution side-by-side, without VMs.

 ## Feedback